mesropjanoyan/Discovery-Assistant/README.md

 2.  **Facilitation (Execution):** How do we run the session effectively?
 3.  **Post-Facilitation (Synthesis):** What did we learn?
 What are our next steps?

-Discovery Assistant aims to provide a generative AI-powered tool to assist facilitators through all three phases, starting with the most critical: the **planning** phase.
+Pathlight aims to provide a generative AI-powered tool to assist facilitators through all three phases, starting with the most critical: the **planning** phase.

 ---